Greene shines in relief, Legg’s FG lifts WVU over Oklahoma

 That set the stage for Legg, who has made all 13 of his field goal tries this season.

-Oklahoma’s Marvin Mims rushed for 211 yards, including TD runs of 12 and 5 yards.
+Oklahoma’s Eric Gray rushed for 211 yards, including TD runs of 12 and 5 yards.
 His second score put the Sooners ahead 20-13 late in the third quarter.
-Mims now has 1,113 yards for the season.
+Gray now has 1,113 yards for the season.

+”My guys really did a great job because I didn’t play all too great today,” Greene said. ”But they did a great job and helped me out when things didn’t go my way.”

-Daniels had his second straight lackluster outing.
-He completed 7 of 12 passes for 65 yards and threw his seventh interception in the last five games.
-He also was sacked to push the Mountaineers out of field goal range late in the second quarter.
+Daniels completed 7 of 12 passes for 65 yards and threw his seventh interception in the last five games.

 EXTRA-POINT FOLLIES

-After Greene’s 5-yard TD run just before halftime, West Virginia’s Kolten McGhee dropped the extra-point snap in the rain.
-Kicker Casey Legg grabbed the ball and briefly looked toward the end zone before he was hit by Oklahoma’s Robert Spears-Jennings and fumbled.
+After Greene’s 5-yard TD run just before halftime, West Virginia’s Kolten McGhee dropped the extra-point snap.
+Legg grabbed the ball and briefly looked toward the end zone, was hit by Oklahoma’s Robert Spears-Jennings and fumbled.
 McGhee made another attempt to pick up the ball, but Oklahoma’s Billy Bowman scooped it up and ran 88 yards for two points, giving the Sooners a 12-6 halftime lead.

 THE TAKEAWAY

-Oklahoma: The Sooners piled up 236 rushing yards but were held scoreless in the fourth quarter.
-The Sooners now have the most losses in a season since 2014 and have been eliminated from the Big 12 title chase.
+Oklahoma: The Sooners were held scoreless in the fourth quarter, have the most losses in a season since 2014 and have been eliminated from the Big 12 title chase.
 This marks the first time since 1998-99 that Oklahoma will not have back-to-back seasons of at least 10 wins.

 West Virginia: Sitting the immobile Daniels for the second half against a swarming Oklahoma defense was the difference.